 The most reasonable approach to expanding your brand value and limit the risk of a conflict, especially with competing businesses.
 In these cases, your trademark agent can provide you with the pros and cons of your particular trademarking goals.
 Which means you get to spend less time worrying about trademark registration and more time running your business.

-Moose and Goose Trademarks is here to help.
+MAG Trademarks is here to help.

 In case you have any inquiries regarding the likelihood of logo registration for you and your developing business, please don’t hesitate to contact us.